evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 ---
 title: Audi e-tron 55
 linktitle: e-tron 55
-description: Audi e-tron 55 is a luxury SUV with a WLTP range of up to 441 km (274 miles).
+description: Audi e-tron 55 is an all-electric luxury SUV with a WLTP range of up to 441 km (274 miles).
 We have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->